vinayjain38/rasa-demo/data/nlu/nlu.md

 - your code please

 ## intent:switch
+- from which tools can i migrate to Rasa
+- is there a migration guide
 - Do you have any tutorials how to migrate from [dialogflow](current_api)?
 - How to migrate a bot from [DialogFlow](current_api) to Rasa?
 - How to migrate from [DialogFlow](current_api) to Rasa?